-After reading, the normalisation of the L2 data guarantees that all spatio-temporal and geophysical variables share the same standardised units & reference systems.
-For example, {alt,lon,lat} variables are always translated from any product-dependent ellipsoid system to WGS84.
-The longitude variable is converted to signed longitude [-180.0°; 180.0°].
+After reading, the normalization of the L2 data guarantees that all spatio-temporal and geophysical variables share the same standardized units, reference systems and follow a naming convention.
+For example, {alt,lon,lat} variables are always translated internally from L2 product-dependent ellipsoid system to WGS84.
+The longitude variable is converted to signed longitude [-180.0°;180.0°].
 The time variable is internally converted to a common numerical system with a resolution of one microsecond or better.